Timeline And Next Steps

 Timeline for Federal Designation

-The AMBRU Campaign is advancing federal designations for American Brandy/Straight American Brandy, American Rum, and Straight American Rum.
+The AMBRU Campaign is pursuing federal designations for American Brandy/Straight American Brandy, American Rum, and Straight American Rum.
 As these are new categories, not modifying or deleting existing ones, we are optimistic for a faster TTB review.
 The proposed timeline includes:

-• Public Comment Period (2–3 Months): Stakeholders provide feedback post-TTB notice.
+- Public Comment Period (2–3 Months):

 Challenges and Solutions